 The project contributes to literary studies on intermediality, opera studies, and anti-ocular criticism by confronting antithetical representations of the singing voice as either an embodiment of ideology or a subversive resistance to discourse.
-It brings to opera studies a new historical methodology by engaging with the videocentric reappraisal of phonocentrism, and provides anti-ocular criticism with a historical corpus of music.
 Part of this research has already been published in the Journal of Performance Art and Digital Media, where I argue that theories of immersion in media are predicated on the attribution of sonorous characteristics to visual media.
 Another article has been recently published in the Journal of Musicological Research; it advocates an extension of intertextuality in musicological research in order to support intermedial analyses that further open the field to recent developments in critical theory.
 A third article on literary historiography’s problematic relation to figures of singers is currently under revision.

 I recently started work on a second research project, Posthumanist Vocality and Performance.
 Posthumanism has two major contributions to offer fields interested in voice, namely the re-evaluation of the voice as sole producer of self-presence and technology’s displacement of both the self and presence.
 I have recently published an article on interactive digital scenography, mimesis, and Robert Lepage’s production of Wagner’s Ring Cycle in the Journal of Aesthetics and Culture.
 Another article on posthumanist voices, queer theory, and film was recently published in Synoptique.
-I will be submitting shortly the first draft of a contracted book chapter on posthumanism and voice.
+A contracted book chapter on posthumanism and voice is awaiting publication.
 It discusses vocal imitation in Mozart’s The Magic Flute and Philip K. Dick’s Do Androids Dream of Electric Sheep?
 In the past two years, I have co-organized conference panels on posthumanist vocality and on vocal remediation for the American Comparative Literature Association’s annual congress.